Publishing Agreements Explained: Marketing Obligations of the Publisher

 Include promises made during pitches

-Many publishers make promises during the pitching phase: for example, claiming close contacts with platform holders or suggesting that they can secure placement in events like Nintendo Direct, PlayStation State of Play, or Wholesome Direct.
+Many publishers make bold promises during the pitching phase: for example, claiming close contacts with platform holders or suggesting that they can secure placement in events like Nintendo Direct, PlayStation State of Play, or Wholesome Direct.

 Before you sign: summary and next steps